deterministic-arts/deterministic-arts.wbtree/README.md

  - Function `wbtree:compare-from-lessp` _predicate_ &rarr; _comparator_

+   Answers a comparator function whose implementation is derived from _predicate_ which must be a function taking two arguments, which returns true, if the first argument is stricly less than the second one.

  - Function `wbtree:compare-reals` _number1_ _number2_ &rarr; _ordering_

+   A comparator function, that compares `real` numbers.

  - Function `wbtree:compare-strings` _string1_ _string2_ `&key` _start1_ _end1_ _start2_ _end2_ &rarr; _ordering_

+   Compares _string1_ and _string2_ (or substrings as identified by the bounding sequence index designators _start1_ / _end1_ for _string_1 and _start2_ / _end2_
+   for _string2_), and returns a negative integer, if _string1_ is considered less than _string2_, a positive integer, if _string1_ is greater than _string2_, or 0, if the portions compared are equal.
+The comparison is case-sensitive.

  - Function `wbtree:correlate-nodes` _function_ _object1_ _object2_ `&rest` _iterator-options_ &rarr; _unspecific_

+   Correlates the nodes of search trees _object1_ and _object2_ by their keys, and invokes the given function once per unique key found.
+The _function_ must accept two arguments, both of which will either be tree nodes or `nil` when invoked.

+   In each invocation, the first argument will be the node from tree _object1_, and the second argument will be the node from tree _object2_.
+If a key is present only in one of the search trees, the corresponding argument for the other tree will be `nil`.

+   Iteration order and range/subset selection can be controlled by the remaining arguments _iterator-options_.
+See `wbtree:iterator` for a description of supported options and their significance.

  - Function `wbtree:difference` _object1_ _object2_ &rarr; _new-object_

+   Answers a copy of the search tree _object1_ from which all entries have been removed, whose keys match one of the keys in search tree _object2_.

  - Function `wbtree:emptyp` _object_ &rarr; _boolean_